robertbaker13/phase-0-handbook/pairing-in-phase-0.md

 **Good pairing sessions feel like a conversation**.

-## Respectful Communication
+## Respect
-Be mindful of what topics you bring up in convorsation with your pair.
+Be mindful of what topics you bring up in conversation with your pair.
 Treat your pairing session like you would an office space.
 Do not say anything that would not say to your future bosses, coworkers, and employees.
 DBC is a respectful place filled with people of diverse backgrounds.
 In particular, negative comments of a sexual nature or related to sex, gender, sexual orientation, race, disability, and class should never be made and will not be tolerated.
 Please email your instructor if you feel another student violated this policy.

 ## Pairing Resources